astechedu/WebDevOpsTutorial/sql.queries.md

 ORDER BY Country DESC;

     SELECT * FROM Customers
     ORDER BY Country, CustomerName;

     SELECT * FROM Customers
     ORDER BY Country ASC, CustomerName DESC;

+SQL INSERT INTO Statement:

+INSERT INTO table_name (column1, column2, column3, ...)
+VALUES (value1, value2, value3, ...);

+INSERT INTO table_name
+VALUES (value1, value2, value3, ...);

+INSERT INTO Customers (CustomerName, ContactName, Address, City, PostalCode, Country) VALUES ('Cardinal', 'Tom B. Erichsen', 'Skagen 21', 'Stavanger', '4006', 'Norway');

+INSERT INTO Customers (CustomerName, City, Country) VALUES ('Cardinal', 'Stavanger', 'Norway');

+SQL NULL Values:

+IS NULL Syntax:

+    SELECT column_names
+    FROM table_name
+    WHERE column_name IS NULL;

+IS NOT NULL Syntax:

+    SELECT column_names
+    FROM table_name
+    WHERE column_name IS NOT NULL;

+    SELECT CustomerName, ContactName, Address
+    FROM Customers
+    WHERE Address IS NULL;

+    SELECT CustomerName, ContactName, Address
+    FROM Customers
+    WHERE Address IS NOT NULL;